skypjack/entt/docs/md/entity.md

 entities it is going to return and to know if it contains a given entity.<br/>
 Refer to the inline documentation for all the details.

-There is no need to store views around for they are extremely cheap to construct, even though they can be copied without problems and reused freely.
+There is no need to store views aside for they are extremely cheap to construct, even though valid views can be copied without problems and reused freely.<br/>
 Views also return newly created and correctly initialized iterators whenever `begin` or `end` are invoked.